electron-userland/electron-builder/docs/icons.md

 ## Windows (NSIS)

-* *Optional* `icon.ico` (Windows app icon).
+* *Optional* `icon.ico` (Windows app icon) or `icon.png`.
 Icon size should be at least 256x256.

 need to be placed in the [build](/configuration/configuration.md#MetadataDirectories-buildResources) directory.
-It is important to provide `icon.ico`, otherwise default Electron icon will be used.
+It is important to provide `icon.ico` (or `icon.png`), otherwise default Electron icon will be used.

 ## Linux

-Linux icon set will be generated automatically based on the macOS `icns` file.
+Linux icon set will be generated automatically based on the macOS `icns` file or common `icon.png`.

 Or you can put them into the `build/icons` directory if you want to specify them yourself.
 The filename must contain the size (e.g. `32x32.png`) of the icon).
 Recommended sizes: 16, 24, 32, 48, 64, 96, 128, 256. (or just 512).